13 behaviors that great managers exhibit

 Asking the right questions in each one-on-one meeting is important, so we've compiled 24 questions to get you started.

 2. Discuss their employee’s preference for dates and times

 Great managers show direct reports that they value open conversation by planning meeting dates and times with their input.
 This demonstrates that the manager cares about work-life balance.
-If you're a manager with a distributed team (especially one that crosses time zones), this is particularly valuable.
+This is particularly valuable if you're a manager with a distributed team (especially one that crosses time zones).
 Follow up on this discussion by keeping meetings consistent and timely.

 3. Encourage team members to problem-solve proactively

-For reasons of time or skill, managers can sometimes feel a need to solve people’s problems for them.
-Good managers challenge people to come up with solutions rather than using their managerial status to make executive decisions.
+For reasons of time or skill, managers sometimes need to solve people’s problems for them.
+Good managers challenge people to develop solutions rather than using their managerial status to make executive decisions.
 While this may initially mean a slower path to a solution, it contributes greatly to people’s personal growth and development.